Updated October 1, 2019. German discount supermarket chain Lidl launched a “Next Level” vegan meat range featuring burgers and mince.

 Lidl’s vegan range goes further than burgers.
 The chain also offers vegan Spanish omelettes.
-The egg-free, gluten-free omelettes are made with chickpeas and onion.
-They’re available in Lidl’s Spanish locations and are being sold under Lidl’s own-brand label My Best Veggie which, according to Lidl’s website, is “aimed at everyone,” not just vegans and vegetarians.
+The omelettes are also gluten-free; they’re made with chickpeas and onion.
+Available in Lidl’s Spanish locations, the vegan omelettes are being sold under Lidl’s own-brand label, “My Best Veggie.”
+According to Lidl’s website, the line is “aimed at everyone,” not just vegans and vegetarians.

 In the UK, Lidl offers two plant-based pizzas under its own-brand name Trattoria Alfredo.
 The Vegan Bruschetta is topped with red onion and tomato.
 The Pizza Veruda features spinach, tomato, and mushroom.
 Both pizzas are topped with dairy-free mozzarella.

 The vegan Next Level Burger and Next Level Hack are available at 3,200 Lidl stores in Germany.